aryaman1802/dgm_img_super_resolution/README.md

 - [SRDiff](https://arxiv.org/abs/2104.14951).
 - [Stable Diffusion](https://huggingface.co/docs/diffusers/en/api/pipelines/stable_diffusion/upscale).

-The SRDiff gives inferior results compared to the Stable Diffusion model.
+The SRDiff model gives inferior results compared to the Stable Diffusion model.
 However, we can run it on CPU, while the Stable Diffusion model requires a GPU.

 I have deployed both models on Streamlit.
 The `st_app1.py` (for SRDiff) and `st_app2.py` (for Stable Diffusion) files contain the code for the Streamlit app.
 You can run the app using the following command from the terminal: